GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 ./setup.sh
 ```

+## P1 or P2

+There are two `sim` folders:
+* `sim_p1` - for P1 configurations
+* `sim` - for P2 configurations

-## Boot Linux
+## `run_sim.sh` Script

-The `./run_sim.sh` script will handle configuring networking, bringing up the switch software, programming the FPGA, and starting the simulation.
+Both folders have a similar `./run_sim.sh` script that will handle configuring networking, bringing up the switch software, programming the FPGA, and starting the simulation.
-It takes three arguments:
+It expects three arguments:

 ```
 ./run_sim.sh <blockimage> <dwarf> <elf>